-February is here, which means your school Valentine’s Day party is coming up.
+February is here, which means your school’s Valentine’s Day party is coming up.
 Usually, these parties involve games, activities, and sweet treats.
-But your class can still stay active and healthy while having fun.
+But your class can still stay active and on their feet while having fun.
 Here are some Valentine’s Day class party ideas that will keep your students engaged and learning!

 Math Bingo Bash